jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 -.48 + .3 = -.45

 ## Better Directions
-1. Flash marling with 1 offset
+1. Flash marlin with 1 offset
         Z_PROBE_OFFSET_FROM_EXTRUDER = 0
+2.
 3. Move down till triggered
 4.
 Re-calibrate current z Position to 10mm (So we can move down 10mm from current)